-When we talk about motion or rest it is with reference to some point known as origin.
-So now with respect to the change in position we have two quantities which can be used to describe that change in position, they are distance and displacement.
+When we talk about motion or rest, it is with reference to some point known as the origin.
+So, now with respect to the change in the position, we have two quantities which can be used to describe that change in position.
+They are distance and displacement.
 So now the question is, what is the difference between the two?

-Talking about distance, it is defined as the total path length covered during the motion.
+Talking about distance is defined as the total path length covered during the motion.
 It can be represented only by magnitude.
-On the other hand displacement is the shortest distance between the initial and final position.
+On the other hand, displacement is the shortest distance between the initial and final positions.
 It requires both magnitude and direction for complete representation.
-Let’s analyze them graphically:

-Now if someone asks what is the distance between A and B is, we can’t give a definite answer because it depends on the path taken.
-It may or may not be same for all the three paths.
+As discussed earlier, distance and displacement are used to describe the change in position.
+Now, if someone asks what the distance between A and B is, we can’t give a definite answer because it depends on the path taken.
+It may or may not be the same for all three paths.
 But for displacement, we can always give a definite answer as it is a straight line joining the two points.
 In other words, displacement is nothing but the shortest distance between the two points, which in this case is Path 2.
-Also, it has a particular direction from A to B as we can see.
+Also, it has a particular direction from A to B, as we can see.

-So now that we have a basic idea of both we will try to solve an example: Suppose the distance between two cities A and B is ‘d’.
-A person goes from A to B and returns back.
+So now that we have a basic idea of both, we will try to solve an example: Suppose the distance between two cities, A and B, is ‘d’.
+A person goes from A to B and returns.
 Calculate distance travelled and displacement.

 Distance travelled = Total path length covered

 Displacement is measured as the shortest distance between the initial and final position.
 In this case, both are the same, and hence, displacement is also zero.

 So for a motion, can displacement be greater than the distance covered?
 Think about it, and if not, can it be equal?

 You may also want to check out these topics given below!